loopsocial/firework_ios_sdk/README.md

 * Drag the unzipped `FireworkVideo.xcframework` into the Xcode project navigator and drop it at root of your project.
 Make sure `Copy items if needed` checkbox is selected in the confirmation dialog.
 Check to make sure your project directory now has `FireworkVideo.xcframework` in it and it is visible and linked in your Xcode project navigator.

 * In your apps Project pane select your app Target > Build Phases, click the + button, and add a Copy Files step.
 Select `Frameworks` as the destination and click the + within the Copy Files step and select FireworkVideo.xcframework.
 Your Copy Files step should look like below.

-For the static XCFramework, download **two** artifacts from the same release:

-1. `FireworkVideo-static-v<version>.xcframework.zip` — the static framework.
-Unzip and drag `FireworkVideo.xcframework` into Xcode the same way as the dynamic version.
-2. `FireworkVideo-static-bundles-v<version>.zip` — the pre-assembled resource container.
-Unzip to get `FireworkVideoResources.bundle`.

-   Drag `FireworkVideoResources.bundle` into your app target's **Build Phases > Copy Bundle Resources**.

-For manual static integration, add `-ObjC` to your app target's **Build Settings > Other Linker Flags**.

-Do not add the dynamic and static XCFrameworks to the same target.

 ![Copy Files Step](https://github.com/loopsocial/firework_ios_sdk/blob/main/Resources/manual_installation_copy_files_step.png?raw=true)